Travel Guide

 I’m beyond grateful to not only have the opportunity to hike to one of the top bucket list destinations, Havasupai Falls, twice but also to be one of the very first visitors welcomed back to Havasupai after the 2023 reopening!

-As one of the first visitors hiking on the first few days of the Havasupai reopening, I was able to experience the impacts of being closed for three years, switching tourism operators, and surviving a severe flood.
 From the check-in process to visitor expectations to trail conditions, my February 2023 experience was quite different from my March 2018 Havasupai trip…but just as memorable and EPIC!

 As a reminder, it is our responsibility to keep magical places like this as beautiful as possible.
 To leave it better than we found it: